linakramerr/linakramerr.github.io/README.md

-Personal webpage of Lina Kramer.
-This repository contains all .html files to successfully build https://linakramerr.github.io.
+This repository contains all .html files to successfully build my webpage.